Overlanding Gear List for Beginners — What to Bring on Your First Trip

 Satellite Communicator

-Not optional once you are going remote, going solo, or the person waiting for your check-in call is not 100% reliable.
-The Garmin inReach Mini 2 costs $350 and runs on a subscription plan starting at $15/month (the Safety plan) up to $50/month (unlimited tracking and messaging).
-The SPOT Gen4 is a cheaper device at $150 but the plan costs are similar and the two-way messaging capability is more limited.
-These devices have directly saved lives.
-Not a hypothetical claim — Garmin’s own rescue coordination data tracks confirmed rescues that required the device because zero other communication was possible.
+Not optional once you’re going remote or solo — or the person waiting for your check-in call isn’t 100% reliable about actually calling for help.
+The Garmin inReach Mini 2 costs $350 and runs on a subscription starting at $15/month for the Safety plan.
+The SPOT Gen4 is cheaper at $150, but plan costs are similar and two-way messaging is more limited.
+These devices have directly saved lives — Garmin’s rescue coordination data tracks confirmed extractions where the inReach was the only communication that worked.
+Activate the Safety plan.
+Suspend it between trips.
+The hardware cost amortizes over years of use.

 The Order Matters More Than the List

+The overlanders who have genuinely bad experiences in the backcountry almost always have the same story — they bought the comfortable and the photogenic before the functional and the safe.
 Start with the traction boards.
-Download Gaia before you leave.
-Print the MVUM.
+Download Gaia before you leave home.
+Print the MVUM and fold it into the glove box.
 Bring more water than you think you need.
-Everything else is a nice addition to a trip that is already properly equipped.
+Everything else is a nice addition to a trip that’s already properly equipped.

 Stay in the loop